the-isf-academy/project_game_story/README.md

 # Project Story

 **Game Description:**
-*Replace this with a short description of your game.*
+This is a choose your own adventure game.

 ---